-The interdisciplinary composition of DES faculty, including physical and social scientists, results in a wide variety of research objectives and needs.
-Students are often a critical part of this research.
+The interdisciplinary composition of ESP faculty, including physical, life, and social scientists, results in a wide variety of research objectives and needs.
+Students are often a critical part of this research and there are many opportunities (Student Research Opportunities).

 - Assessing current heavy metal, PCB and PAH levels in Long Creek and a reference stream as a precursor to a larger study involving up to five urban impaired streams (UISs) and three reference streams in southern Maine.